sugun-yadla/ShopHop/contribution.md

 # Contributions by Team Members
 Our project, ShopHop, is a price comparison and product tracking platform built with a comprehensive tech stack.
 The following technologies were used:
 1. Backend - Django
 2. Frontend: Streamlit
 3. Database: PostgreSQL
 4. Task Scheduling: Django-cron
 5. Web Scraping: BeautifulSoup
 6. Testing: Unittest
 7. Programming Language: Python
+8. Chrome extension development - Javascript, HTML
-8. Others: LLM integration, SMTP for email notifications, Chrome extension development
+8. Others: LLM integration, SMTP for email notifications

 We collaborated by dividing the features and configuration tasks to leverage individual strengths while ensuring seamless integration across components.
 Below is a detailed summary of each member's contributions: